Hostile Takeover

 This check was so not mate.

 Still, anything.
 What should she actually do?
 She could shut down J and run away.
-J potentially knew where to find Outpost-3 now, unfortunately, but for all that Khan sucked, he knew how to build a door.
+J potentially knew where to find Outpost-3 now, that sucks, but for all that Khan was the worst, he knew how to build a good door.
 Maybe the murder drones had already known about their outpost.

-Shut her down, and how long would it take for J to self-reboot?
-Cores never actually turned off, and would power on the rest of the system if the flow of oil ceased for long enough.
+Still, shut J down, and how long would it take for her to self-reboot?
+Drone cores never went fully inactive, and they could reboot the rest of the system if the flow of oil ceased for long enough.

-Uzi could brick J, rm -rf / and be done with it.
-Even a self-reboot couldn’t get past a blank hardrive.
+What else?
+Uzi could just brick J. rm -rf / and be done with it.
+Even a core reboot couldn’t get past a blank hardrive.

 Uzi typed in the command, then erased it.
-Why?
+But why did she do that?

-It would be self-defense, J was a murder drone, she’d do worse if the roles are reversed (which they literally are).
+It would be self-defense.
+J was a murder drone, who would do worse to her if the roles are reversed (which they literally are, right now).
 So Uzi didn’t stop because she was sparing J, that’d be stupid.
 Uzi had a good reason, what was it?

 Would a shutdown and system wipe be the only option?
 Uzi didn’t know whether J could regenerate from a wipe, that was a maybe.
-A maybe that would kill her half the time, but again, every path was shades of death.
+A maybe that might kill her half the time, but again, every path forward was shades of death.

 Robo-Christ, why couldn’t J have just listened when Uzi made her appeal?
-It was literally in J’s interests to rebel against JcJenson with Uzi.
-Why were drones always, always so stupid?
+It was literally in J’s own interests to rebel against JcJenson with Uzi!
+Why were drones always, always, always so stupid?

 Okay, no point in self-deception at this point.